clarehchao/WorkLifeSummary/README.md

 ![](linked_files/What_I_think_about.jpg)

 # Work and Life Summary of Shih-ying (Clare) Chao
-- Grew up in Taipei, Taiwan
+- Born in Taipei, Taiwan
+- Growing up, I was always drawing friends and families to gift them greeting cards and often have think about things to draw or create
-- Moved to the U.S. in Sophomore year of high school in San Diego, CA
+- Moved to the U.S. at age of 16-year-old (10th grade in high school) in San Diego, CA
 - I really enjoyed Calculus and computer programming classes in high school
 - Finished my bachelor degree in Electrical Engineering (University of California, San Diego) with emphasis of image processing
 - Completed my PhD in Biomedical Engineering (University of California, Davis) with Dr. John M. Boone (pioneer of the BreastCT imaging system)